awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

         });
         }

-**Note:** Be sure to include the CSS and image files located on the GitHub website into your project.
+**Note:** Be sure to include the CSS and image files located on the GitHub website in your project.

 ## Package the project into an executable JAR file